+A solution \(\G\) of equation \eqref{eq:FEgeneralTOTcompact} is a fixed point of $A: A\G = \G$.
+Indeed we will also show that if \(\G(x,y)\) is the distribution of the limit proportion of black balls of a \emph{RRU} with initial composition \((x,y)\) and reinforcement distributions \(\mu\) and \(\nu,\) then \(\G\) is a fixed point of \(A\) satisfying specific boundary conditions.

+As a prototypical example, consider an \emph{RRU} whose reinforcement distributions \(\mu\) and \(\nu\) are both point masses at 1; this is a P\'olya urn scheme.
+It is well known that if \((x,y) \in \SP\) is the initial composition of a P\'olya urn, then the limit proportion of black balls generated by this urn scheme has distribution Beta\((x,y).\) In fact the family of Beta distributions is a fixed point of the operator \(A\) related to the P\'olya urn.
+In this sense, the general solution of \eqref{eq:FEgeneralTOTcompact} defines a collection of distributions on \([0,1]\) parameterized by elements of \(\SP\) and generalizing the Beta.

 In the next section we set notation and terminology, we formally describe the functional equation problem and we state three results concerning its solution; they will be proved in the rest of the paper.
-Section \ref{sect:RRU} deals with the construction of the {\em canonical solution} to \eqref{eq:FEgeneralTOTcompact} for the special case when the boundary datum \(\varphi(t)\) is the point mass at \(t,\) for all \(t \in [0,1];\) indeed, the canonical solution is obtained by means of a Randomly Reinforced Urn (see \cite{AlettiMaySecchi07,AlettiMaySecchi08,May.et.al.05,Muliere.et.al.06} and references therein), which represents the original stimulus to study the functional equation considered in the paper.
-Canonical solutions are the building block for proving existence, uniqueness and regularity properties of the solution to the functional equation problem with a general boundary datum; this will be shown in Section \ref{sect:fixed}.
+Section \ref{sect:RRU} deals with the construction of the {\em canonical solution} to \eqref{eq:FEgeneralTOTcompact} for the special case when the boundary datum \(\varphi(t)\) is the point mass at \(t,\) for all \(t \in [0,1];\) indeed, the canonical solution is obtained by means of a \emph{RRU}.
+Canonical solutions are the building blocks for proving existence, uniqueness and regularity properties of the solution to the functional equation problem with a general boundary datum; this will be shown in Section \ref{sect:fixed}.
 Section \ref{sect:diffuse} describes functional equation problems whose solution maps the interior of \(\SP\) into the subspace of \(\calP([0,1])\) consisting of probability distributions with no point masses.
-The final Section \ref{section:examples} presents some examples.
+The final Section \ref{section:examples} illustrates some examples extending the solution of equation \eqref{eq:FEgeneralTOTcompact} well beyond the case of the Beta family.
 Auxiliary technical results have been postponed to the Appendix.